-Sometimes we maintain toxic relationships with people who aren’t necessarily “bad”The relationships we establish with them, however, aren’t healthy.
+Often, the relationships we establish aren’t healthy.
 They could involve manipulation, lies, or even abuse.

 The important thing to do is to ask yourself: what do you gain by staying there and allowing that situation to persist?

-It’s clear that you’re not healthy, that you’re with the wrong person.
-The problem is that you’re also afraid, and that prevents you from making the decision to get away.
+It may be clear that you’re not healthy, that you’re with the wrong person.
+The problem is that you’re also often afraid, and that prevents you from making the decision to get away.

-As you can see, fear always accompanies you in those situations and can be bolstered by the people you are surrounded with.
+As you can see, fear often accompanies you in those situations and can be bolstered by the people you are surrounded with.

 A toxic relationship may be established with a friend, a family member, or a partner.
 The importance that you give that relationship will also determine how hard it is to get out of a bad circumstance like this.